mathworks/MATLAB-code-trace/README.md

 out = myfunc(input1,input2);
 ```

-See the script CodeTraceExamples.mlx, in the doc folder, for examples.
+See the script GettingStarted.mlx, in the doc folder, for examples.

 ## Installation